 About Paiute Meadows Trail Run

-After taking a COVID break for 2020, join Lassen Land and Trails Trust as we showcase the region's premiere trail system with the 24th Annual Paiute Meadows Trail Run!
+Join Lassen Land and Trails Trust as we showcase the region's premiere trail system with the 27th Annual Paiute Meadows Trail Run!
 The 4.5-mile course is the traditional cornerstone of all three distances as it twists and turns through towering pines, beautiful meadows and challenging climbs.
-The 5-year-old 50K and half-marathon (13.7) courses rival any true trail race in the region, with challenging climbs, water crossings, and a variety of terrain.
+The 6-year-old 50K, 3rd-year 50K Relay, BRAND NEW 30K, and half-marathon (13.7) courses rival any true trail race in the region, with challenging climbs, water crossings, and a variety of terrain.
 Almost exclusively on single-track trails, runners experience breathtaking views as they run through a variety of beautiful landscapes.
-For our 2021 race we are implementing many safety changes to the start/finish, swag, aid stations, start times, and finish line party to keep our participants and volunteers safe.
-We strongly ask you to help us keep each other safe as we implement Covid-19 precautions.
+We strongly ask you to help us keep each other safe as we implement basic Covid-19 precautions.
 This is a MUST-DO race for trail runners around the entire region.
-In 2021 we will bring back our successful 50K 2-person relay!!
-Split into the lower trails and the upper trails, the relay course will follow the 50K map, with the exchange zone at Aid Station #3.
-At this point, we do NOT plan to host the Kid's 1 mile race, but if conditions improve, we will let everyone know.
+For 2022, we will bring back the FREE 1-Mile Kids' trail race for kids 12 and under and Lassen College's Special Olympians.
+Please visit our website for more information.

-Race packet pickup will be hosted at the Susanville Historic Train Depot, 601 Richmond Road, on Friday May 7, from 10 AM to 6 PM.
-We will offer limited registration at packet pickup.
+Race packet pickup will be hosted at the Susanville Historic Train Depot, 601 Richmond Road, on Friday May 12, from 10 AM to 6 PM.
+We will offer late registration at packet pickup.
 For those runners who are driving in on race morning, we will have race packet pickup at Susanville Ranch Park starting at 6 AM.
-Due to COVID-19 precautions, there will be absolutely NO race day registration.
+There will be absolutely NO race day registration.

-For maps and elevation profiles, please refer to the race photos section of this website or find them on our Facebook page, PAIUTE MEADOWS TRAIL RUN - May 8, 2021!
+For maps and elevation profiles, please visit www.paiutemeadowstrailrun.com or refer to the race photos section of this website or find them on our Facebook page, PAIUTE MEADOWS TRAIL RUN - May 13, 2023!

 About Lassen Land and Trails Trust